Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Learn to use your emotions to think, not think with your emotions.
+> To seek is to suffer.
+To seek nothing is bliss.

 <!-- QUOTE_END -->